BaturalpArisoy/stac2cube/README.md

 ## Installation
 Installation is possible with a package manager like Micromamba & Anaconda.<br>

-Following steps are example how to install with Micromamba, note that some of the syntax can be different with Anaconda.<br><br>
+Following steps are example how to install with Micromamba or Anaconda.<br><br>

 ### Step 1: Clone the repository to your current working directory
     $ git clone https://github.com/BaturalpArisoy/stac2cube.git